mit-crpg/OpenMOC/_sources/devguide/swig.txt

 On some machines - such as some leadership class supercomputing clusters - NumPy may not be available.
 As a result it may be preferable to input/output data from Python using standard Python data structures (*e.g.*, lists, tuples).
 SWIG provides it's own library of typemaps for this purpose in the :file:`typemaps.i` file which is included in the standard SWIG installation.

-.. note:: For machines without NumPy, OpenMOC provides the :option:`--no-numpy` build option.
-This option will not embed the NumPy C API into the code.

 In order to utilize `SWIG typemaps`_, the following include should be appended to the SWIG interface file used for the C/C++ extension module of interest:

 .. code-block:: none